• A minimum 2.00 GPA, both cumulatively and in general education courses, and in the major/minor areas of study

 We will distribute three baccalaureate tickets and six commencement tickets to each student’s mailbox or mail them to home addresses (for August and December 2015 graduates and others as applicable) approximately two weeks before commencement.

-The annual buffet dinner is on Friday, May 8, 2015, at 5 p.m. on the West Plaza, just prior to the Arts & Sciences baccalaureate service.
+The annual buffet dinner is on Friday, May 13, 2016, at Bailey Memorial Stadium immediately following the Arts & Sciences baccalaureate service.
 Graduates are guests of the College.
-Their family and friends can register by April 25 for dinner by returning the RSVP card by April 25 to purchase tickets for the events.
-Commuting students can pick up tickets from the Campus Life Offices after May 6, 2015.
+Their family and friends can register for dinner by returning the RSVP card by April 22 in order to purchase tickets for the event.
+Commuting students can pick up tickets from the Campus Life Offices after May 7, 2016.
 School of Pharmacy graduates can pick up their tickets from Holly Cook.

-Commencement practice is on Friday, May 8, 2015, at 10:30 a.m. on the West Plaza (or Templeton Gymnasium if the weather is inclement).
+Commencement practice is at 11 a.m.
+Friday, May 13, 2016, on the West Plaza (or in Belk Auditorium in case of inclement weather).
 Students should arrive promptly and fill in the front seats to the right of the platform.

 Arts & Science baccalaureate lineup begins promptly at 5:30 p.m. on the sidewalk between the Smith Administration Building and Belk Auditorium.
 Students will not assemble in a particular order, but will be counted off to calculate an accurate number of rows needed for seating.
 In case of inclement weather, the lineup will convene on the left side of the Belk Auditorium loggia.